MoviePass: $10 a month for all the movie tickets you want

 But what if -- for the price of a single movie ticket -- you could go to the theater every single day of the month?

 That's the new pitch for MoviePass: $10 a month, for one movie ticket per day for any movie in practically any US theater you want, no contract required.
+(How can MoviePass afford that?
+Read our full interview.)

 There are some restrictions, mind you: No 3D movies, no IMAX or DBOX or any other enhanced viewing option that would usually come with an extra charge.
 Plus, you'll probably have to buy your ticket at the theater itself -- online ticket options generally aren't available.

-But you probably won't have a hard time finding a participating theater, because MoviePass claims to be partnered with nearly all major theaters in the United States.
+But you probably won't have a hard time finding a participating theater, because MoviePass says it supports all major theaters in the United States.
 The company claims MoviePass works at 36,000 screens across 4,000 different locations -- the lion's share of the 40,174 screens that exist in the US, according to a 2016 National Assocation of Theater Owners estimate.

-Update, 4:42p.m.
-PT: In a press release issued late Tuesday, AMC Theaters says it doesn't want to be part of MoviePass anymore, and is attempting to legally opt-out, saying it doesn't believe the business model is sustainable for the movie industry.
+Update, 4:12p.m.
+PT Wednesday, August 16: In a press release issued late Tuesday, AMC Theaters says it doesn't want to be part of MoviePass and is attempting to legally opt-out, saying it doesn't believe the business model is sustainable for the movie industry.
 That'd be a blow, as AMC operates over 8,200 screens in the US.
-AMC and MoviePass didn't immediately respond to requests for comment.
+On Tuesday night, we spoke to MoviePass CEO Mitch Lowe about AMC's objections and how it can possibly afford all those movies without AMC's help.

 MoviePass isn't totally a new idea.
 It launched back in 2011 at a far pricier $50 a month, which didn't seem to make a lot of sense at the time.
 But at $10, you're not only justifying the price with your first movie each month, it's also competitive with other streaming service like Netflix and HBO Now, which cost $8 and $15 a month, respectively.